7.13 — Using declarations and using directives

 }

-In the above example, the compiler is unable to determine whether our unqualified use of cout means std::cout or the cout function we’ve defined, and again will fail to compile with an “ambiguous symbol” error.
+In this example, the compiler is unable to determine whether our unqualified use of cout means std::cout or the cout function we’ve defined, and again will fail to compile with an “ambiguous symbol” error.
 Although this example is trivial, if we had explicitly prefixed std::cout like this:

 std::cout << "Hello, world!\n"; // tell the compiler we mean std::cout